kstrikis/mcpmonkey-site/docs/mcp-servers.md

 sidebar_position: 3
 ---

-# MCP Servers
+# Custom MCP Scripts

-MCP (Model Context Protocol) servers are a core component of the MCPMonkey architecture.
-They act as a bridge between AI language models and your browser.
+Model Context Protocol (MCP) is a standardized way for AI assistants to access tools and resources.
+MCPMonkey extends this capability, allowing you to create custom MCP scripts that can interact with websites directly.

 ## What is an MCP Server?

 An MCP server is a standardized interface that allows AI models to access real-world tools and information.
+It provides three main components:

+1. **Tools**: Functions that AI can call to perform actions
+2. **Resources**: Data sources the AI can access
+3. **Prompts**: Special instructions prefixed with @MCP that configure how the AI operates

-For MCPMonkey, the MCP server specifically provides browser access capabilities to AI tools like Claude or OpenAI models.
+For MCPMonkey, the MCP server specifically provides browser access capabilities to AI tools like Claude or Cursor's AI assistant.

 The server runs locally on your machine and communicates with both:
 1. The AI tool (via stdio transport)
 2. The MCPMonkey browser extension (via internal WebSocket connection)

+## Custom MCP Scripts (.mcp.js)

+MCPMonkey's long-term plan is to allow you to extend its capabilities through custom `.mcp.js` files.
+These files would let you:

+- Define additional tools with custom schemas
+- Inject JavaScript code into matching websites
+- Create website-specific tools that can interact with page elements
+- Provide AI agents with predefined tooling for specific websites

+### How Custom MCP Scripts Work

+1. **Tool Definition**: Each `.mcp.js` file defines tools with names, descriptions, and parameter schemas (just like standard MCP tools)
+2. **Website Matching**: Scripts specify which websites they should run on (similar to userscripts)
+3. **Code Injection**: When you visit a matching website, the custom JavaScript is injected
+4. **Tool Implementation**: The script provides the actual JavaScript implementation for the tool
+5. **AI Access**: AI assistants can then use these tools to interact with the website

+### Example Uses

+- Create a tool that can fill out forms on specific websites
+- Add a tool that can extract structured data from a particular web application
+- Provide a navigation tool optimized for a specific web service
+- Enable AI assistants to interact with web-based editors or tools

 ## MCPMonkey Architecture

-MCPMonkey consists of two main components that work together:
+MCPMonkey consists of these main components that work together:

 1. **MCP Server**:
    - Communicates with AI tools using stdio transport